jam643/resume/README.md

 # Jesse Miller Resume

 My resume written in LaTeX.
-Note that different variations of the resume may be maintained on separate branches.
+Note that different variations of the resume may be maintained on separate git branches.
+To trim my resume's length I may comment out certain sections so that they are not rendered but the information remains within the .tex file.

 ## View PDF